yuvaldori/gigaspaces-wiki-jekyll/xap101/document-api.markdown

 # Document Hierarchy

-SpaceDocument query supports hierarchical relationships so that entries of a child are visible in the context of the parent SpaceDocument, but not the other way around.
-For example, a SpaceDocument with name `Employee`   can register its parent SpaceDocument `Person` in the following way:
+SpaceDocument query supports hierarchical relationships so that entries of a child are visible in the context of the parent document, but not the other way around.
+For example, a document with name `Employee`   can register its parent document `Person` in the following way:

 {%highlight java%}
 SpaceTypeDescriptor employeeDescriptor = new SpaceTypeDescriptorBuilder(